• Share page

 Checking the processing results

-We compared the scenery before and after conversion on the game screen.
-The white area in the center of the image is the scenery downloaded with Google Earth Decoder.
-You can see that with this processing, the scenery now blends in with the surrounding scenery.
+PC We compared the scenery before and after conversion on the game screen.
+The red frame on the left is the scenery after brightness and contrast adjustments, and the red frame on the right is the scenery without adjustments.
+You can see that with this processing, the scenery blends in with the surrounding scenery.